reanahub/reana-demo-worldpopulation/README.rst

 3. Compute environment
 ======================

-Let us assume that we were using CentOS7 operating system and IPython 5.0 to run the above analysis on our laptop.
+Let us assume that we were using CentOS7 operating system and Jupyter Notebook 1.0 with IPython 5.0 kernel to run the above analysis on our laptop.
 In order to be able to rerun the analysis with the same version of Jupyter notebook software even several years in the future, we need to "encapsulate the current environment" where the original analysis code run.

 In our example, we shall achieve this by preparing a `Docker
 <https://www.docker.com/>`_ container emulating CentOS7 with instructions on how
-to install the wanted Ipython and Jupyter versions:
+to install the wanted Jupyter notebook and IPython kernel versions:

 - `Dockerfile <Dockerfile>`_